-Richard E. Mayer and Roxana Moreno, professors at the University of California, Santa Barbara have conducted numerous research in the area of cognitive load theory and how it relates to the human learning process.
-In 1999 they published the results of one such study in an article titled Cognitive Principles of Multimedia Learning: The Role of Modality and Contiguity.
 The purpose of their research was to examine the effects of verbal presentation modes compared with non-verbal presentation modes in multimedia learning.
-In their first experiment they focused on spatial contiguity, studying how the location of on-screen text effects learning.
+In their first experiment they focused on spatial contiguity, studying how the location of on-screen text affects learning.
 The study was conducted using 132 college students, deemed to have little knowledge of meteorology, divided into three groups identified as N, IT, and ST. All participants were provided with a pencil, a questionnaire, a retention test, a matching test, and a 4-page transfer test to record each participant's meteorological knowledge going into the experiment.
 The instruction consisted of a multimedia presentation on how lightning works.
 The same animations were shown to all participants.
 The N group's presentation included narration of the subject matter.
 The ST group's presentation consisted of concurrently displayed text which was located at the bottom of the screen, under the animation being presented.
-The IT group's presentation consisted of concurrently displayed text that was integrated into the animation in a "physically close proximity to the relevant part of the animation" (Moreno, 1999).
-After viewing the animation each group was asked to complete a retention sheet, a problem-solving sheet, and a matching test in a timed format.
-In this experiment the independent variable was the verbal presentation method each participant received while viewing the instructional animation on lightning.
-The dependent variable was how well each participant scored on three post test, verbal recall, retention, and matching.
+The IT group's presentation consisted of concurrently displayed text that was integrated into the animation in a "physically close proximity to the relevant part of the animation" (Moreno & Mayer, 1999).
+After viewing the animation each group was asked to complete a retention test, a problem-solving test, and a matching test in a timed format.
+In this experiment the independent variable was the verbal modality each participant received while viewing the instructional animation on lightning.
+The dependent variable was how well each participant scored on the three post tests measuring verbal recall, retention, matching, and transfer.
 An analysis of variance (ANOVA) was applied to the data collected with the results being what the researchers expected.
 The narration (N) group scored considerably higher (13% to 20%) than the other two groups in the verbal recall, transfer, and matching tests, with the integrated text (IT) group outscoring the separated text (ST) group on all three tests as well (about 8% on average).